BenLiu983/Retail_Customer_Segmentation_Sales_Prediction/README.md

 * Customer Segmentation

-* Forecast sales of a brand (probability 0f purchase * probability of choosing a brand * quantity * price) in a retail store.
+* Forecast sales of a brand (probability of purchase * probability of choosing a brand * quantity * price) in a retail store.

 ## 2. Data